LeeEd1/Pontyclun-tigers/README.md

 | Footer Links                        | Left click required link | User directed to correct page | All links navigate and load successfully |
 | Map                                 | ctrl+scroll              | Zoom in and out to locate gym | Interacts successfully                   |

-### Responsiveness

-Pontyclun Tigers was meticulously crafted as a fully responsive page to ensure a smooth user experience on all devices.
-Throughout the testing phase, I thoroughly examined the page on different device sizes using developer tools, and I also sought feedback from various family members by sharing the live link to ensure its responsiveness across their devices as well.

 ### Validator Testing

 - Html file Passed through w3c with no issues found.